raffaele-90/raffaele-90/README.md

 🛠️ Current Projects

-OpenAquaero: A control suite for the Aquacomputer Aquaero 6 LT, built as an alternative to Aquasuite (which is exclusively released for Microsoft Windows).
+Aquacontrol: A control suite for the Aquacomputer Aquaero 6 LT, built as an alternative to Aquasuite (which is exclusively released for Microsoft Windows).
 Built from scratch, this project took a lot of effort and logical reasoning to finally allow me to use this controller without having to rely on a Windows/Linux dual boot or virtual machines just to change a few parameters.

 GPDSense (Work in Progress, unreleased): A utility dedicated to fan curve management and monitoring for GPD devices (currently in development on my GPD Pocket 4).